TerribleDev/TimberWinR/TimberWinR/mdocs/Generator.md

 }
 ```
 ## Fields
-After a successful parse of an event, the following fields are added:
+After a successful parse of the generated line, the following fields are added:

 | Name | Type | Description |
 | ---- |:-----| :-----------|